One of the most frequent questions we get from aspiring and current inbound marketers is, "How do you manage all of that

 Now that you have your calendar set up, you can start to invite people to see it.
 I'd recommend you start with your immediate team and regular contributors -- as well as anyone who regularly asks you about publishing content on your company blog.

 To share this editorial calendar with people, simply find your editorial calendar under "My Calendars," as shown below.
-Click the three dots next to the calendar name and then select "Settings and sharing" when it appears in the dropdown arrow, and you'll be taken to the same screen we saw when you first filled out the details of your editorial calendar in Step 2.
+Click the three dots next to the calendar name and then select "Settings and sharing" when it appears in the dropdown menu.
+You'll be taken to the same screen we saw when you first filled out the details of your editorial calendar in Step 2.

 Then, you can add in the names of people with whom you'd like to share the calendar and set the right permission levels for each invitee.